Utah Court Records

 Understanding the Utah Criminal Court Structure

 The district courts are the trial courts of general jurisdiction over all criminal cases.
 They also exercise appellate jurisdiction over cases originating from the justice courts.
-Utah Justice Courts are the courts of limited jurisdiction exercising jurisdiction over misdemeanor cases
+Utah Justice Courts are the courts of limited jurisdiction, exercising jurisdiction over misdemeanor cases.

 How to Find Criminal Court Records in Utah